A superconducting on-chip microwave cavity for tunable hybrid systems with optically trapped Rydberg atoms: Standing-wave correction of the circuit capacitance

-In other words, the contribution from the inductance wire to the capacitance will not be negligible for all~$s$.
-To model this contribution from the wire, we approximate the leftmost part of the wire with length $\tilde s = s - q$ as a coplanar waveguide and we neglect any capacitance contribution from the wire part with length~$q$, since it is the farthest from the ground planes.
-We obtain the capacitance per unit length of~$C' = \qty{56}{\pico\farad\per\meter}$ for the CPW piece with length~$\tilde s$.
-This corresponds to a characteristic impedance $Z_1 = 1 / v_\phi C' = \qty{135}{\ohm}$ (the kinetic inductance contribution can be neglected for our film thickness).
+For the characteristic impedance of the CPW~piece with length~$\tilde s$, we find $Z_1 = 1 / v_\phi C' = \qty{135}{\ohm}$ (the kinetic inductance contribution can be neglected for our film thickness~\cite{watanabe1994}; it would only change~$Z_1$ by~\qty{< 1}{\percent}, impacting the coupling strength~$g$ by~\qty{< 0.2}{\percent}).
 Seen from the side of the remaining cavity, the short-ended CPW has the input impedance

 with $\lambda = 2 \pi v_\phi / \omega$.
 We omit the effect of the shunt capacitance~$C_{\mathrm s}$ on the boundary condition or the effective total capacitance as well as any dissipative contributions, since they are small.
 The resonance condition can be written as